 - Red chili powder – ½ to 1 tsp depending on your taste bud

 - Garam masala – 1+1 tsp

 - Fresh green coriander

 - Sugar – ½ tsp

 - Oil for frying

 - Ghee (optional – lends a beautiful aroma)

-- Boil the potatoes by giving 2 whistles in the pressure cooker.
+- Boil the potatoes in salted water until soft (you can expedite this process by pressure cooking the potatoes).
 Once cool, peel the potatoes.
 The skin will come out very easily when the potatoes are boiled.

 - Now heat oil in a wok/skillet.
 Add the bay leaf and cloves.